Saving Money on Canning Supplies

 Take Good Care of Your Canning Supplies So You Can Re-use Them

-With the exception of lids, all of your canning supplies are infinitely reusable, if they’re in good shape.
+With the exception of single-use lids, all of your canning supplies are infinitely reusable, if they’re in good shape.
 Store jar rings in a dry place so they don’t rust.
 Handle empty jars carefully to keep them from getting nicked or broken.
 Clean your canning tools well and store them in a clean, dry place.
 Follow the manufacturer’s recommendations for maintaining pressure canners or water bath canners.
 With proper care, one set of jars can get you through decades of canning.

-And while you cannot reuse lids for canning, you can re-use them to store things in your canning jars!
+And while you cannot reuse single-use lids for canning, you can re-use them to store things in your canning jars!
 My old lids get used for jars of dried herbs, seeds, nuts, and much more.

 Be Efficient When You Can to Save Money